avaika/interview/README.md

 5. Processes:
     1. Is there a way to ignore -9 signal?
     2. How to allow other users to manage a specific process for your user without being root?
+    3. What is load avg and how to interpritate it?
+    4. How to quotate resources for process?
 6. Load average value is 14.
 Is it good or bad?
 7. Why do we need ssh fingerprints?